Manpuku: Plot

 Fukuko Imai graduates from high school in 1938 and is about to begin work at a high-class hotel in Osaka.
 Her oldest sister Saki is about to get married, so Fukuko arranges for an inventor, Manpei Tachibana, to do a show at the ceremony using his new slide projectors.
 A few years later, when Japan is at war, they meet again and start dating, but Fukuko's mother Suzu wants her to marry the man she selects.
 Manpei tries to help by finding a good hospital when Saki is diagnosed with tuberculosis, but Saki's death only makes Suzu object to him even more.
 But things turned bad when Manpei is arrested by the Kenpeitai for supposedly illegally selling military goods.
 Manpei withstands the daily brutal interrogations as Fukuko's hard efforts eventually unearth the truth that Manpei's partner was the culprit.
 Fukuko nurses him back to health and Suzu finally consents to their marriage.

 During the war the whole family moved to the countryside and lived with Manpei's relatives to avoid allied bombings.
 After the war the family made Hanko to make a living.
 Later Manpei's friend Mr. Sera helped the family locate an abandoned factory near the sea where they could live and find a new way to make a living.
-Manpei decided to use the steel plates in the factory to make salt, which was a highly sought after commodity at the time.
+Manpei decided to use the iron plates in the factory to make salt, which was a highly sought after commodity at the time.
 After the birth of his son and having witnessed how Fukuko suffered from malnutrition after giving birth, Manpei decided to work on a nutritional product for the public called Daneehon.
 But some of the workers were using grenades they discovered hidden under the factory floor for Blast fishing, resulting in the arrest of Manpei and his workers by the Allied Army for suspicion of conspiracy against the Occupation of Japan.
 Fortunately Manpei and co was found to be innocent and released.